MCT-master/mct-master.github.io/_posts/24-04-2019-The-sound-of-motion-tracking.md

 image: \assets\img\mocap_pic_ei.png
 excerpt: "During the course 'Music related Motion Tracking' there were several approaches among the students to realize their ideas.
 The Opti-Track system, new to all of us consists of infrared-cameras, markers and a software with calibration tools.
 We were exploring the functions from scratch during the first week when hosting the 'Nordic-stand-still-championship' on both campus."
-Keywords: Motion Caption, Movment, MoCap, Gestures, Virtual DJ, OptiTrack
+Keywords: Air drumming, Motion Caption, Movment, MoCap, Gestures, Virtual Drum sticks, OptiTrack
 ---

 <figure align="middle">